 Syrah grapes are an offspring of two ancient varietals.
 It was created when Dureza, a dark skinned berry was crossed with Mondeuse Blance, a white skinned grape.
 The pairing is interesting as neither grape ever gained mass popularity before they were crossed.
 Both berries were planted in the Northern Rhone Valley, which is the home of Syrah.
 Dureza and Mondeuse Blance remain obscure and seldom seen today.
 The discovery of the Syrah grape’s origins came from extensive research conducted at UC Davis.
 The research was headed by Carole Meredith, who owns Lagier Meredith wines in Napa, which produces wine from Rhone varieties like Syrah Grapes.

 Syrah is one of the versatile wines to pair with food.
-With its fresh fruits, spice, rich character coupled with the wide variety of styles Syrah produces, it’s perfect for wine and food pairing.
-Syrah is the often the best wine for all times of game, duck, beef, veal, sausage and chicken dishes.
-Syrah also makes a great wine and food match with braised dishes and stews.
-Syrah is for many people the only wine that works with winter dishes like cassoulet, grilled steaks and good old fashioned, American hamburgers.
+With its natural freshness, spice, and rich character, coupled with the wide variety of styles Syrah produces, it’s perfect for wine and food pairing.
+Syrah is often the best wine for all types of roasted, grilled or smoked meat dishes like; duck, beef, veal, sausage and chicken dishes.
+Syrah based wines and game make a perfect wine and food pairing.
+Syrah also makes a great wine and food match with rich braised dishes and stews.
+Syrah is for many people the only wine that works with winter comfort dishes like cassoulet, grilled steaks and good old fashioned, American hamburgers.
 Syrah can also be easily paired with a myriad of different hard and soft cheeses.